 Addressing Scanning Errors

 I’ve done the scanning award quite a few times, and I’ve told people more than once they couldn’t have it because it wasn’t marked on the item.
 Of course, I also make sure that there wasn’t a sign or shelf tag that said something else.
 A very specific tag that had not only a date which was current, the same UPC, and a price.
-I’ve done price changes, but no scanning award, for people that made mistakes reading the sign, where is was slightly misleading- but even when I was just a lowly consumer, I wasn’t so stupid as to just assume something was one price.
+I’ve done price changes, but no scanning award, for people that made mistakes reading the sign, where it was slightly misleading- but even when I was just a lowly consumer, I wasn’t so stupid as to just assume something was one price.
 I read signs thoroughly, because my Pa always taught me to read the fine print.

 I have to say that most of the people that come to the desk for a price adjustment and scanning award bring up old signs, wrong signs-, and sometimes, just for giggles, things that don’t even slightly resemble signs that any of our stockers would use.